Workflow

 Virtual Signatures

-Virtual document signatures are handled through DocuSign.
-First, add documents that are ready for signatures to DocuSign.
-Then, the documents can be securely sent to the people who need to sign it.
+Virtual document signatures are handled through the JAMS digital platform.
+The documents can be securely sent to the people who need to sign it.
 This can be the parties or a decision-maker.
 Stipulations, orders, and agreements can all be quickly and securing signed virtually.

 Distributing Documents

 Transferring documents and exhibits is a vital part of any hearing or conference.
-Secure digital document transfer is managed through Dropbox.
+Secure digital document transfer is managed through the JAMS digital platform.

 Marking Exhibits

 Exhibits should be marked in advance of a virtual hearing.
-Digital exhibit stickers can be applied to your documents using ExhibitSticker.
-Once the exhibits are admitted as evidence, Alyson will move them into a Dropbox folder that is shared between all parties.
+Digital exhibit stickers can be applied to your documents using the JAMS document management platform.

 Court Reporters